 Install secure software and perform regular updates

-Making sure that you only install trusted and authentic software, such as those with Code Signing Store certification, is critical to minimize the risks of software vulnerabilities in your system.
+Making sure that you only install trusted and authentic software, such as those with a Code Signing Store certification, is critical to minimize the risks of software vulnerabilities in your system.
 As an extension, you must also guarantee that all computers and applications used in your organization are up-to-date.

 Educate employees about phishing schemes

-Phishing accounts for over 90% of cyber attacks on small businesses and can affect all of your employees.
+Phishing accounts for over 90% of cyberattacks on small businesses and can affect all of your employees.
 Training and educating your staff to be discerning regarding electronic messages they receive is a must to prevent your company from being the subject of a phishing attack.